 Historic Missouri Wine Country

-Perhaps best known for its wineries, Historic Missouri Wine Country's - Augusta.
-MO was recognized as the first American Viticultural Area in 1980.
-The region's wine, food, and Bed 'n Breakfasts make it the perfect place to relax.
+Perhaps best known for its wineries, Historic Missouri Wine Country's Augusta, MO was recognized as the first American Viticultural Area in 1980.
+The region's wine, food, and bed & breakfasts make it the perfect place to relax.
 Share a bottle of award-winning wine as you enjoy the picturesque surroundings from a hilltop terrace.
 When the weather is less than ideal, cozy up indoors.
-Wineries are open daily, and most feature live music on the weekends from April through October.
+Wineries in Saint Charles are open daily, and most feature live music on the weekends from April through October.

 But there's more to Historic Missouri Wine Country than just wine.
 You'll also find quaint towns in which to linger and explore.
 Augusta, Defiance, New Melle, and Femme Osage each have their own unique story as well as things to do and see.
 Galleries run by local artisans, boutiques, antique shops, and nurseries await you.
 Dine in one-of-a-kind restaurants serving everything from burgers to gourmet.
 Or immerse yourself in warm Wine Country hospitality by staying at one of the region's unique inns.